AJIN-B/Fake-Bank-Note-Detection/README.md

 # Fake-Bank-Note-Detection

-A "Fake Bank Note Detection using K-means Clustering" project aims to build a system that can identify counterfeit banknotes using the K-means clustering algorithm.
+A **Fake Bank Note Detection using K-means Clustering** project aims to build a system that can identify counterfeit banknotes using the **K-means clustering algorithm**.
 This project leverages machine learning and pattern recognition techniques to differentiate genuine banknotes from counterfeit ones based on various features extracted from images of the banknotes.
 Below is a detailed explanation of the project